Souersbay History, Family Crest & Coats of Arms

 Another 44 words (3 lines of text) are included under the topic Early Souersbay Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Souersbay family to the New World and Oceana
+Migration of the Souersbay family

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Souersbay or a variant listed above: Charles Sowerby who settled in Philadelphia in 1843; William Sowersby, who arrived in New York State in 1774; and Robert Sowersby, who settled in Texas in 1844..